myamfwa/Unit-11-Classification/.ipynb_checkpoints/README-checkpoint.md

 >
 * Which model had the best geometric mean score?

-#### Ensemble Learning
+### Ensemble Learning

-In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
-You will use the `balanced random forest classifier` and the `easy ensemble AdaBoost classifier`.
+In this section, I have trained and complated two different ensemble classifiers to predict loan risk and evaluate each model.
+I used the `balanced random forest classifier` and the `easy ensemble AdaBoost classifier`.

-Complete the following steps for each model:
+Completed the following steps for each model:

 1. Train the model using the quarterly data from LendingClub provided in the `Resource` folder.